 Some notes on these types of coal plants (paraphrased from reneweconomy.com.au):

-- which type of steam cycle is used has no impact on the emissions per tonne of coal burned
+Which type of steam cycle is used has no impact on the emissions per tonne of coal burned

-- The only difference between different steam cycles in terms of emissions is how much power they can generate from one tonne of coal
+The only difference between different steam cycles in terms of emissions is how much power they can generate from one tonne of coal

 A typical new subcritical plant will have a thermal efficiency of 38 per cent, meaning that 38 per cent of the thermal energy contained in the fuel is converted into electrical energy fed into the grid.

 A supercritical plant will have an efficiency of maybe 42 per cent and a typical ultra-supercritical plant will achieve around 44 per cent (designs going up to 47 per cent are being developed).

-- The difference between subcritical and ultra-supercritical technology is that the total amount of flue gas emitted from the ultra-supercritical plant is about 14 per cent smaller, and hence the capacity of the SO2 control device can be about 14 per cent lower, resulting in savings in investment and operating costs.
+The difference between subcritical and ultra-supercritical technology is that the total amount of flue gas emitted from the ultra-supercritical plant is about 14 per cent smaller, and hence the capacity of the SO2 control device can be about 14 per cent lower, resulting in savings in investment and operating costs.

 The same logic applies to the emissions nitrogen oxide (NOx), particulate matter (PM), mercury and other heavy metals.